 The food we are exposed to during childhood can have a profound effect on our cooking (and eating) choices when we become adults.
 I am certainly no exception.
 My mother would whip up a soufflé from scratch on a weeknight and my father would stir fry some Cantonese food the next.
 I was exposed to a wide variety of cuisines thanks to the boundless interests of my parents.
 I can remember moments where I would watch my father sear a steak and sauté vegetables while I washed an array of lettuces.
 My mother cooked avidly from books, calling me into the kitchen to make Minestrone or assemble a coffeecake.
 Even a simple tuna salad sandwich became a procession of steps, toasting the rye bread, seasoning the tuna, layering the potato chips… It was simply impossible for me not to fall in love with food and cooking!

 My cooking philosophy?
 I am passionate about American ingredients and dishes that tip their hat to food history in some way.
 I love a true clam chowder and a Blackberry fool.
 From Oysters Rockefeller to strawberry shortcake, I love food with simple (but bold) flavors.
-I also think it’s great to make things from scratch (butter, ricotta, jam…) that you might normally buy premade.
-A big hobby of mine.
+I also think it’s great to make things from scratch that you might normally buy premade (butter, ricotta, jam, etc.), so that’s a big hobby of mine.